dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 4. Select the cipher to use to encrypt the private key with.
 5. Enter the passphrase to protect the private key.
 (Note: If no passphrase is entered, the private key will not be encrypted).
-6. Select OK to save/export the private key.
+6. Select Export to save/export the private key.

 <img src="images/doc_cert_export2.png" alt="Certificate Export" class="center w3-card-4" />